edammer/GOparallel/README.md

     available from the Bader Lab website.

 ## INSTRUCTIONS
-  - Download <a href="https://github.com/edammer/GOparallel/raw/main/GOparallel-FET.R">GOparallel-FET.R</a> source, change variables serving as parameters in the wrapper code below and run GOparallel("").
+  - Download <a href="https://github.com/edammer/GOparallel/raw/main/GOparallel-FET.R">GOparallel-FET.R</a> source, change variables serving as parameters in the wrapper code below and run GOparallel().

   - Input can be:
     1) a .csv file with uniqueIDs (Symbol|otherID(s)...) or species-appropriate gene symbols in columns.